bcnotario/mcbaseball/README.md

 tpm.lineup.runs(tpm.2017NL.list)
 ```
 ## Simulation Functions
-These functions simulate games and return a season's box scores and simulations
+These functions simulate games and return a season's box scores and simulationed games
 ### act.season
 Returns the box score statistics of both starting pitchers for all games in a given season
 ```